 Modern CPUs come with multiple cores and threads yielding optimal gaming experience.
 AAA games these days require you to have at least a six-core CPU for smoother gameplay.
 Having a multi-core CPU brings more freedom to play games and stream your gameplay simultaneously.

+While writing this guide, there are two well-known CPU manufacturers, Intel and AMD.
 I prefer Intel CPUs as they are equipped with higher clock speed per core compared to their AMD counterparts.

 3: GPU (Graphics Processing Unit)